Bipolar Disorder Symptoms at Bipolar

 Pediatric Bipolar Versus Asperger

-... educational issues, behavioral issues, and anger issues.
-Pediatric bipolar can also be present in conjunction with asperger's disorder.
+... present in conjunction with asperger's disorder.
 Typically, this is the case.
-It is unknown, however, if the pediatric bipolar disorder is a result of the asperger's disorder, or if the twin neurological issues that cause asperger's disorder are related to the chemical ...
+It is unknown, however, if the pediatric bipolar disorder is a result of the asperger's disorder, or if the twin neurological issues that cause asperger's disorder are related to the chemical imbalances in the brain thought ...

 Read Full Article